 The purpose of this events privacy notice is to give you information about what personal data we process about you, and how, why and what your rights are.

-Our participants and clients are valued, and we are committed to ensuring that your privacy is protected.
+Our members and participants are valued, and we are committed to ensuring that your privacy is protected.
 Should we ask you to provide certain data by which you can be identified when attending our event or using our services, then you can be assured that it will only be used in accordance with this privacy notice.

 We collect, process and retain personal data about you when you:

-- Participant in an event e.g. you may be photographed
+- Participate in an event e.g. you may be photographed

 - Provide us with a testimonial (written or video)

-This data can include Participant name, Email Address, Phone Number, Photographic Images, Credit Card details (under certain circumstances).
+This data can include Participant name, Email Address, Phone Number, Photographic Images, Credit Card details (under certain circumstances), your thoughts on your relationships and our events.

 Unless you voluntarily submit your personal data to us (e.g. paying for the event via the website or in person) we cannot personally identify you.